 (ii) we will offer you time to pay the undercharged amount in instalments over the same period of time during which you were undercharged (if less than 12 months), or otherwise instalments made over 12 months.

-(b) The maximum amount we can recover from you is limited to the amount that has been undercharged in the 9 months immediately before we notify you, unless the undercharge is your fault, or results from your unlawful act or omission.
+(b) The maximum amount we can recover from you is limited to the amount that has been undercharged in the 9 months (if your premises are in New South Wales, Queensland or South Australia) or in the 4 months (if your premises are in Victoria) immediately before we notify you, unless the undercharge is your fault, or results from your unlawful act or omission.

 (c) If you have stopped buying energy from us, we will use our best endeavours to pay the overcharged amount to you within 10 business days.